History of Eleebana

 History is usually a very uninteresting subject unless it is about someplace or someone you know.
 I propose today to talk about someplace you all know.
 About 5 years ago I gave a similar talk at this school, it is about the history of Eleebana and the beginning of this school.
 A copy of this history was enclosed with other material in a time capsule and buried in school ground which is on the 35rd parallel, this was just 5 years ago yesterday.

-The history of Eleebana dates back to the aboriginal occupation of the area particularly by the Awabakal tribe.
+The history of Eleebana dates back to the First Nations people of the area, particularly by the Awabakal tribe.
 If it then had a name it has been long forgotten, I cannot find any record of a name other than Rocky Point or Echo Point, these names could easily have been given because of the rocky appearance of the foreshores.

 Because sea shells were found during various excavations, it is thought that the area was partly under water many thousand of years ago.
 All the land was government owned - called Crown Land - and part of it was put up for public auction on I6th June 1869.
 Records show that 167 acres was sold for £175.7.0 - about $350.70 in the present currency.
 This sale was registered at the Registrar Generals office on 28th December 1874.